juliendenize/m2-bdma-resources/README.md

 4. RNN

-Implementation of Recurrent Neural Networks to perform action classification.
+Implementation of RNN to perform action classification.

 5. NLP